Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 .. _tulip_library_tutorial_007:

-TUTORIAL 007 : Mutable Collection
+TUTORIAL 007: Mutable Collection
 =================================

-In this small tutorial, we will learn how to use the Mutable Container (an efficient associative container) of the tulip API that enables :
+In this small tutorial, we will learn how to use the Mutable Container (an efficient associative container) of the tulip API that enables:

 * A tradeoff between speed and memory.

 * To manage fragmented index

-The direct access in this container is forbidden, but it exist a getter and a setter :
+The direct access in this container is forbidden, but it exist a getter and a setter:

 *  *const ReturnType<TYPE>::ConstValue MutableContainer<type>::get(const unsigned int i) const* that returns a reference instead of a copy in order to minimize the number copy of objects, user must be aware that calling the set function can devalidate this reference

 * *void MutableContainer<type>::set( const unsigned int i,const TYPE value).*

-The MutableContainer has two more methods :
+The MutableContainer has two more methods:

 * *void setAll (const TYPE value)*